Hackerfleet/hfos_old/README.md

 ------

-A boatload of other libraries like Bootstrap or Leaflet are currently hosted in this repo, this will change after #30 is fixed.
+A boatload of other libraries like Bootstrap or Leaflet are currently hosted in this repo, this will change when we're done splitting up client and node.

 * Fabulous icons by iconmonstr.com and Hackerfleet contributors
 * Tumbeasts from http://theoatmeal.com/pl/state_web_winter/tumblr for the error page (CC-BY)